LeomarisReyes/InteractiveApp/README.md

 ### Requeriments

-Create an application with the following features:
+Create an Android application with the following functionalities:

 |No.| Description |
 |--|--|